Former FedEx hub worker charged with stealing gold bars

 Authorities say security officers found the bars in his wallet.
 The bars weighed about 1.3 ounces (37.5 grams) each and had a total value of more than $12,000.

-An attorney listed in court records as representing Parker when he was arrested in 2017 did not respond to a message.
+An attorney listed in court records as previously representing Parker didn’t respond to a message.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.